uhaeusler/tutorial_invDesign_DLA/README.md

 This command will automatically install some of the above Python packages (autograd, matplotlib, numpy, pyMKL, scipy).

+### Install gdspy

+Installing `gdspy` on Windows is a bit of a pain because Microsoft Visual C++ 14.0 is required.
+This will come with Microsoft Visual Studio if you add the `Desktop development with C++` workload.
+The rest is pretty simple, just use

+    pip install gdspy

 ## Import ceviche

 Whenever you want to use a package in your Python script, you will have to import it.
 Before you can do this with `ceviche`, we need to add it to the system path, which is done by